LLVMParty/RemillWorkshop/exercises/3_lifting/README.md

 Exercises:
 - Compile `lift3.cpp` and reconstruct the `test3_complex_cfg` function.
-- What happens if any stack slots are used for local variables?
+- What happens if any stack slots are used for local variables (pass `-O0` instead of `-O3` to the compiler)?

 ## Lifting a function from a binary